Equity capital markets in Indonesia: regulatory overview

-Other events that have a significant impact on the issuer's business, as determined by Bapepam-LK.
+Other events that have a significant impact on the issuer's business, as determined by the OJK.

 Timetable: equity offerings

-Pursuant to Article 94 of the Capital Markets Act, Rule No. XI.B.1 (Bapepam-LK Rules) permits an underwriter or broker during the public offering period to offer to purchase, or purchase, securities for the purpose of maintaining their market price, subject to the following conditions:
+Article 94 of the Indonesian Capital Markets Law, in conjunction with Regulation No. XI.B.1, permits an underwriter or broker during the public offering period to offer to purchase, or purchase, securities for the purpose of maintaining their market price, subject to the following conditions:

 The stabilisation price cannot differ from the official public offering price.